 How Hard is the Ladder Canyon Hike?

-We’d rate the Ladder Canyon Trail / Painted Canyon Trail as a ‘moderate’ family hike, mostly due to its length and the element of climbing ladders.
+We’d rate the Ladder Canyon Trail / Painted Canyon Trail as a moderately difficult family hike, mostly due to its length and the element of climbing ladders.
 A family in reasonable shape should have no issues with this hike.

 How Long Does the Ladder Canyon Hike Take?

 Hiking the Ladder Canyon Trail and Painted Canyon trail with kids took us 4 hours to complete the loop (4.5 hours including breaks).
-Without kids, we could have completed the loop in about two hours (half the time).
+Adults hiking without kids could complete this trail in much less time.
+Without kids, I estimate we could have completed the loop in about two hours (half the time).

 Painted Canyon & Ladder Canyon Trail Directions